Poto-Feu/swannsong/README.md

 ## Roadmap
+* Refactor some parts of the source code
 * Add essential features to the rooms file interpreter such as conditions
 * Add room choice prompt
 * Add a cutscene system